CPLopendistance

 - Calculate the size of the bounding box

-using sofBB
+ss(i) using sofBB and BBofCPL.

 - Compute the differences

-between consecutive points in CPLi
+DLi between consecutive points in CPLi using circshift.

 - Normalize the differences and find the maximum distance

-DN(i)
+DN(i) using PLnorm.

 - Calculate

-as the ratio of DN(i)
+DP(i) as the ratio of DN(i) to ss(i).

 - If no output arguments are specified, plot the CPL: